pmbaumgartner/prodigy-iaa/README.md

 If any validations fail, or your data is weird in some way, `iaa.jsonl` will be the recipe you want.
 Export your data, identify any issues and remedy them, and then calculate your measures on the cleaned exported data.

 ## Theory

 There is no single measure across all datasets to give a reasonable measurement of agreement - often times the measures are conditional on qualities of the data.
-The metrics here have nice properties that make them flexible to various annotation situations: they can handle missing values (i.e. incomplete overlap), scale to any number of annotators, scale to any number of categories, and can be customized with custom weighting functions.
+The metrics here have nice properties that make them flexible to various annotation situations: they can handle missing values (i.e. incomplete overlap), scale to any number of annotators, scale to any number of categories, and can be customized with your own weighting functions.
 In addition, the choice of metrics available within this package follow the recommendations in the literature[^2][^3], plus theoretical analysis[^4] demonstrating when certain metrics might be most useful.

 Table 13 in [this paper](https://scholar.google.com/scholar?cluster=17269958574032994585&hl=en&as_sdt=0,34&as_vis=1)[^4] highlights systematic issues with each metric.
 They are as follows: